Do you feel tired in the morning and have problems with morning alertness?

 How blue light wakes up our brain?

-Scientists have carried many studies on the effects of Melanopsin on the brain.
-When you are exposed to blue light, you don´t only wake up better but you also help your cognition too.
+Scientists have carried out many studies on the effects of Melanopsin on the brain.
+When you are exposed to blue light, you don´t only wake up better but also help your cognition too.

 There is a study by a Belgium research institute to see the role of Melanopsin in our brain’s cognition.
 MRI scans were done on volunteer’s brains, while they performed a memory task, whilst being exposed to blue or green light.
 The regions of the brain that were more involved with memory were more active when exposed to blue light.